-Israeli environment minister says Iran caused oil spill that coated Israel coastline
+Israeli environment minister says Iran caused oil spill that coated country’s coastline

 Inspectors from the Environmental Protection Ministry boarded one of the suspect tankers, the Greek-owned Minerva Helen, at an Athens port Saturday.
 The next day, after an Israeli court lifted a gag order on the names of the suspected ships, the ministry said the Minerva Helen had been cleared.

-Since then, Gamliel said, investigators had identified the Emerald, a Libyan-owned and Panamanian flagged ship, as the culprit.
-She described what she characterized as the vessel’s suspicious behavior in early February, recreated by analysts, as it turned its tracking signal on and off while steaming through the Suez Canal and making its way to the Israeli coast.
+Since then, Gamliel said, investigators had identified the Emerald, a Libyan-owned and Panamanian-flagged ship, as the culprit.
+She described what she characterized as the vessel’s suspicious behavior in early February, re-created by analysts, as it turned its tracking signal on and off while steaming through the Suez Canal and making its way to the Israeli coast.

 There, in radio silence, it floated offshore for almost a day, she said, discharging its cargo.